mapbiomas/training/3_mapbiomas_methodologies/1_lulc_general_map/4_post_classification/3_spatial_filter/README.md

 # Spatial Filters

-This script performs a **temporal gap fill filter** on annual land cover classification maps using Google Earth Engine (GEE).
-The goal is to fill missing pixel values (`no data`) by using valid values from previous and subsequent years.
+This script performs a **spatial filter** on annual land cover classification maps using Google Earth Engine (GEE).

 ---

 ## Script Overview

-The script processes classification maps by applying both **forward fill** (using the previous year) and **backward fill** (using the following year) strategies.
-The result is a more complete, temporally consistent dataset.
+A focal mode filter is applied to smooth the classification, aiming to remove small, isolated patches of classification.
+This is controlled by min_connect_pixel.
+Only pixels with at least this many connected pixels of the same class are retained; others are masked out..

 ---